Working & Job Opportunities at The Hideout Lodge & Guest Ranch

 Wait Staff / Server

-This position requires previous serving experience and a guest service attitude.
+This position requires a friendly demeanor and a guest service attitude.
 The position involves serving in the dining room service, dishwashing and kitchen preparation.
 Responsibilities will include but not be limited to serving food and wine to adults and children, receiving guest food orders for breakfast; setting the dining room; keeping the loft bar stocked and organized, clearing tables, assisting the chef; BBQ set-up and breakdown; dishwashing; cleaning dining room; and helping the house keeping staff if needed.

 Age and Housing:

 Applicants must be at least 20 years of age and willing to live on the ranch.
+For insurance reasons, wrangler applicants much be at least 21 years old.
 Housing is provided as part of our seasonal employment package.
-Please expect to have your own room, but share a house with mixed roommates.
+We will try to provide each staff member with their own bedroom, but it may be necessary to share with a same-sex staff-member and also to share a house with mixed roommates.
 No pets are allowed inside, and any request to bring pets is to be discussed prior to arrival.

-All wranglers are expected to wear appropriate Western attire; you are the face of the old west.
-All wranglers must wear western shirts (no tank tops) western jeans (no holes or mid-rift showing), western hat and boots.
+All wranglers are expected to wear appropriate Western attire; you are the face of the Old West.
+All wranglers must wear long-sleeved Western shirts (no tank tops) Western jeans (no holes or midriff showing), Western hat, boots, chaps or chinks.
 No visible tattoos or facial piercings.

-You are in the guest business, the entire purpose of you job is to make sure the guests have a fantastic time with positive lasting memories.
+You are in the guest business and the entire purpose of your job is to make sure the guests have a fantastic time with positive lasting memories.
 We look for people who are willing to work hard; who operate equally well when working alone or as part of a team; who are honest, friendly, and enthusiastic and have a good sense of humor; who enjoy interacting with guests, and who get a great sense of satisfaction from providing excellent service to our guests.
 Guests are always watching, so your conduct should reflect ‘the brand’.
-Please see ‘The Code of the West’ for they types of things we expect.
-No smoking is allowed on the premises or around livestock.
+Please see ‘The Code of the West’ for the types of things we expect.
+No smoking or chewing tobacco is allowed on the premises or around livestock.
 No drug use at all is allowed, and employees are subject to random drug test on request by employers.
 No Alcohol is to be consumed before or during work days.

 We are looking for seasonal employees who are available from as early as March/April to the end of October/beginning of November.
 Please note, management never offers an employee full year-round employment.
 Management offers seasonal work and then after the season they will evaluate how you fit with the team, how you worked, and if there is specific work for you over the winter.